-Celebrity couple JFK Jr. and Carolyn Bessette lived behind the facade of a perfect marriage, but the truth was far more real.
+Celebrity couple JFK Jr. and Carolyn Bessette lived behind the facade of a perfect marriage, but the truth was far more normal.

 Twenty years on from the tragic death of John F Kennedy Junior and his wife Carolyn in a plane crash, a book has been released examining the couple’s tempestuous relationship.